PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Importantly, modern cryptography is not exclusively the study of symmetric and assymetric key cryptographic schemes (though that covers much of the field).
 For instance, cryptography is also concerned with hash functions and pseudorandom number generators, and you can build applications on these primitives that are not related to symmetric or assymetric key cryptography.

 Third, classical encryption schemes, like those used in the Beale ciphers, were more art than science.
 Their perceived security was largely based on intuitions regarding their complexity.
 They would typically be patched when a new attack on them was learned, or dropped entirely if the attack was particularly severe.
-Modern cryptography, however, is a rigorous science with a formal, mathematical approach to both developing and analyzing cryptographic schemes.<sup>[5](#footnote5)</sup>
+Modern cryptography, however, is a rigorous science with a formal, mathematical approach to both developing and analyzing cryptographic schemes.
+[5]

 Specifically, modern cryptography centers on formal **proofs of security**.
 Any proof of security for a cryptographic scheme proceeds in three steps: